Ace of Hearts is a free online card game. A game with a lot of features and amazing gameplay.

-If you enjoy Ace of Hearts, try Klondike Solitaire, a classic solitaire card game.
+If you enjoy Ace of Hearts, try Solitaire, a classic solitaire card game.

-1 foundation pile (top) - build up from the Ace of Hearts to the King, circling back to the Ace and repeating until all 52 cards are constructed.
+1 foundation pile: Build up from the Ace of Hearts to the King, circling back to the Ace and repeating until all 52 cards are constructed.

-Build down by suit on the 7 tableau piles (below the foundation).
+7 tableau piles: Build down by suit on the 7 tableau piles.
 Cards in groups can be moved regardless of their order.
 Fill in the blanks with Kings or a group of cards led by a King.
-To begin the game, one card is dealt face up to the first pile, two cards to the second pile, and so on.
+To begin the game, one card is dealt face-up to the first pile, two cards to the second pile, and so on.

 There is one foundation pile.

 The pile must begin with an ace of hearts.

 If a card is one higher than the former top card of the pile and of any suit, it may be added to the foundation pile.
 As a result, the card that may be played on a seven is an eight of any suit.
 You can wrap the foundation to play an ace on a king.
 You may resume with another ace once the entire sequence has been formed on a pile.

 Cards cannot be taken from the foundation after they have been placed.

 There are seven tableau piles, with one card in the first, two in the second, three in the third, and so on.
 Every card is dealt face-up.